SlimeVR/SlimeVR-Tracker-ESP/README.md

     You can check it by enabling developer mode in SlimeVR settings (*General / Interface*) and going back to the *"Home"* tab.
     Press *"Preview"* button inside the tracker settings (of each tracker) to show the IMU visualizer.
     Check if pitch/roll resembles its real orientation.

+  - Calibration data is written to the flash of your MCU and is unique for each BMI160, keep that in mind if you have detachable aux trackers.

 ## Infos about ESP32-C3 with direct connection to USB